Mary J. Blige: 1971–1991: Early life and career beginnings

-Mary Jane Blige was born on January 11, 1971, at Fordham Hospital in the Belmont neighborhood in the Bronx, New York, to nurse Cora and jazz musician Thomas Blige.
-She has an older sister, LaTonya Blige-DaCosta, a younger half-brother, Bruce Miller, and a younger half-sister, Jonquell, both from a relationship Blige's mother had with another man after divorcing her first husband.
+Mary Jane Blige was born on January 11, 1971, at Fordham Hospital in the Belmont neighborhood in the Bronx, New York City, to nurse Cora and jazz musician Thomas Blige.
+She has an older sister, LaTonya Blige-DaCosta; a younger half-brother, Bruce Miller; and a younger half-sister, Jonquell; both from a relationship Blige's mother had with another man after divorcing her first husband.

 Blige spent her early childhood in Richmond Hill, Georgia, where she sang in a Pentecostal church.
-She and her family later moved back to New York and resided in the Schlobohm Housing Projects, located in Yonkers.
+She and her family later moved back to New York and resided in the Schlobohm Housing Projects, located in Nodine Hill, New York in the city of Yonkers.
 The family subsisted on her mother's earnings as a nurse after her father left the family in the mid-1970s.
 Her father was a Vietnam War veteran who suffered from post-traumatic stress disorder and alcoholism.

 At age five, she was molested by a family friend; as a teenager she endured years of sexual harassment from her peers.
 She said these negative experiences prepared her to protect herself in the music industry, where sexual harassment is a major problem for female artists.
 She would eventually turn to alcohol, drugs and promiscuous sex to try to numb the pain.
 Blige dropped out of high school in her junior year.

 Influenced by the music of Aretha Franklin, Chaka Khan and Gladys Knight, she began pursuing a musical career.
 Blige spent a short time in a Yonkers band named Pride with band drummer Eddie D'Aprile.
 In early 1988, she recorded an impromptu cover of Anita Baker's "Caught Up in the Rapture" at a recording booth in the Galleria Mall in White Plains, New York.
 Her mother's boyfriend at the time later played the cassette for Jeff Redd, a recording artist and A&R runner for Uptown Records.
 Redd sent it to the president and CEO of the label, Andre Harrell.
 Harrell met with Blige, and in 1989 at the age of 18, she was signed to the label as a backup vocalist for artists such as Father MC, becoming the company's youngest and first female artist.